desforets/glympse-adapter/README.md

 		}
 	}

-The `interfaces` object is an optional collection of methods to be made available for GVHA consumers, or to override existing Glympse viewer methods.
+The `interfaces` object is an optional collection of methods to be made available for GA consumers, or to override existing Glympse viewer methods.
 Each item in the collection is decribed in the following manner:

-- `id`: The name of the interface to advertise to GVHA consumers upon initial adapter setup.
+- `id`: The name of the interface to advertise to GA host-mode consumers upon initial adapter setup.
-- `callback`: The method to execute when called from the GVHA consumer.
+- `callback`: The method to execute when called from the GA host-mode consumer.

 For `id`, if the name is the same as one of the pre-defined endpoints (listed above), the default implementation is replaced with this custom version.
 However, the default is still available via the id with the same name, but with a `base_` prefix (i.e. `base_getValue` to reach the Glympse viewer's implementation).

-Almost any valid Javascript name can be used, save for the default public method names of the GVCA.
+Almost any valid Javascript name can be used, save for the default public method names of the GA.
 To be safe, prefix the name of your custom endpoints with a unique name (i.e. "my" would work wonderfully).

 For now, your customized endpoints should return some value directly, if expected by the caller.
-The current version of the GVCA does not support deferred responses.
-In the next version, a Promise-based return value will allow for async handling for delayed results (i.e.
+The current version of the GA does not support deferred responses.
+In the next version, a Promise-based return value will allow for async handling for delayed results (i.e. Ajax-based calls).
-Ajax-based calls).

-And for reference, the test app pair of `index-dist.html` and `test/app.js` show an example custom endpoint of `customMethodExample`.
+And for reference, the test app pair of `index-test.html` and `test/app.js` show an example custom endpoint of `customMethodExample`.
 This can be easily extended and/or enhanced for your needs.

-###Preview
-A sample of setting up a GVCA-based webapp can be found in `index-test.html`, which leverages a sample test app found under the
-`src/test/` directory in this repo.
-It demonstrates a simple `viewer_handler_reference` class, along with a default viewer initialization.

-`index-dist.html` demonstrates the use of the GVCA with it's GVHA counterpart.
-However, some setup is required to alias the local machine to point to the `indext-test.html` through a localhost alias of test.localhost.

-###Installation

-The recommended method for using the GVCA component is with the build GlympseViewerClientAdapter-CURRENT_VERSION.min.js file found in the `builds/` directory of this repo.
-Usually, the highest version is the one to use.

-## GA Host-Mode
+## Host-Mode
 Below descibes how to utilize the GA in "host-mode", with limited access to Viewer components and data structures.
 It runs in an iframe-based environment, providing a clean separation to the rest of the page in which it is embedded.
 That said, the communication channel established with the View-Mode-based GA control is fairly robust and can handle a number of data types (including such things as image data).

-###Usage
+### Usage

-Host-Mode usage is straight-forward.
-It has been designed to replicate the Glympse Viewer and Cards APIs, adding a bit of initialization and configuration to get the adapter up and running.
+Host-Mode usage has been designed to replicate the Glympse Viewer and Cards APIs, adding a bit of initialization and configuration to get the adapter up and running.
 All that is needed is to include the built GlympseAdapter.js in your page:

 	<script type="text/javascript" src="../dist/GlympseAdapter-VERSION.min.js"></script>